mongodb/docs/source/tutorial/convert-replica-set-to-replicated-shard-cluster.rst

    .. note::

-      Above and hereafter, if you are running in a production environment or are testing this process with :option:`mongod` instances on multiple systems replace "localhost" with a resolvable domain, hostname, or the IP address of your system.
+      Above and hereafter, if you are running in a production environment or are testing this process with :program:`mongod` instances on multiple systems replace "localhost" with a resolvable domain, hostname, or the IP address of your system.

-4. Initialize the first replica set, using the following command at the :option:`mongo` prompt.
+4. Initialize the first replica set, using the following command at the :program:`mongo` prompt.

    .. code-block:: javascript